konmik/nucleus/README.md

 ### Deprecation notice

 Nucleus is not under develpment anymore.
-It turn out that Redux architecture scales way better than MVP/MVI/MVVM/MVxxx and I do not see further development of Nucleus valuable.
+It turns out that Redux architecture scales way better than MVP/MVI/MVVM/MVxxx and I do not see further development of Nucleus valuable.

 I recommend considering [ReKotlin](https://github.com/ReKotlin/ReKotlin) as a simple Redux implementation.